As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 "Before I knew it, I was gasping for air"

 In the summer of 2018 in Baltimore, when the heat index reached 103 degrees — the threshold deemed dangerous by the National Weather Service — EMS calls increased dramatically citywide for potentially fatal heat stroke.
-But calls increased for chronic conditions, too: EMS calls for chronic obstructive pulmonary disorder (COPD) increased by nearly 70%.
+But calls increased for chronic conditions too: EMS calls for chronic obstructive pulmonary disorder (COPD) increased by nearly 70%.
 Calls for respiratory distress increased by 20%.
 Calls for cardiac arrest rose by 80%.
 And those for high blood pressure more than doubled.
-Other conditions also spiked: psychiatric disorders, substance abuse and dehydration, among others.
+Other conditions also spiked: psychiatric disorders, substance abuse, and dehydration, among others.

 About The Partnership

-This story was reported and produced in partnership with the Howard Center For Investigative Journalism at the University of Maryland.
+This story was reported and produced in partnership with the Howard Center for Investigative Journalism at the University of Maryland.

 Student and professional journalists at the center spent a year examining the effects of climate change-driven temperature extremes on the health and lives of people in Baltimore.

-To read the Howard Center's stories on heat, health and poverty in Baltimore, visit their series website at cnsmaryland.org/code-red.
+To read the Howard Center's stories on heat, health and poverty in Baltimore, visit its series website at cnsmaryland.org/code-red.

 The heat affected residents citywide, but even when controlling for income by looking only at the patterns of Medicaid patients, there were differences across the city.
 From 2013 to 2018, Medicaid patients in Baltimore's hottest areas visited the hospital at higher rates than Medicaid patients in the city's coolest areas.
-The low-income patients in the city's hot spots visited more often with several conditions, including asthma, COPD and heart disease, according to hospital inpatient and emergency room admissions data from the state's Health Services Cost Review Commission.
+The low-income patients in the city's hot spots visited more often with several conditions, including asthma, COPD and heart disease, according to hospital inpatient and emergency room admissions data from Maryland's Health Services Cost Review Commission.

 In the Franklin Square neighborhood of West Baltimore, Shakira Franklin knows the link between heat and health all too well.
 She says her asthma is triggered by heat.

-On a Saturday in July, Franklin says she was making the same drive she often makes: from her home to the city's harbor.
+On a Saturday in July, Franklin says she was making the same drive she often makes from her home to the city's harbor.
 A heat wave was gripping the city, with temperatures reaching 100 degrees and above.
 Franklin says she normally tries to stay inside on days like that, but she had to get to work.
 That's when she had her first asthma attack in nearly five years.

 "Before I knew it, I was gasping for air.
 It doesn't even take me 10 minutes to get from home to my other job.
 Just like that," says Franklin, who says an attack feels like drinking water through a pinched straw.